The Lab Online is self-paced. You have six months from the time you sign up to do the six sessions.

 The Lab focuses on generating new material and/or deepening existing projects.
 Each week participants write for up-to one hour of the 2.5-hour session.
 (In traditional writing classes, the work is done at home and brought in to be discussed.)

-The Lab focuses is on producing pages.
+The Lab focuses on producing pages.
 Sharing work is both optional and limited.
 The sharer is asked to select what feels most vital and surprising.
-Listeners feed back the specific written lines that surprise/delight/draw them in.
+Listeners feed-back the written lines that surprise/delight/draw them in.
 In this model, the writer thinks critically before sharing, and then deduces her or his own direction.

-Writing time is divided between a warm-up and two deepening exercises that are all based that week's experiment.
-During the week, participants can choose to post a section of their edited findings for feedback.
+In both its "Live" and "Online" versions, writing time is divided between a warm-up and two deepening exercises that are all based on that week's experiment.
+After completing the session, participants can choose to post a section of their edited findings for a bit of feedback.

-While The Lab focuses on Fiction and Memoir, it has also been populated by plenty of people experimenting in poetry, playwrighting, and genre-defying prose.
+While The Lab focuses on Fiction and Memoir, it has also been populated by plenty of people experimenting with poetry, playwrighting, and genre-defying prose.